karan301/blog/about.md

 Of course. ([XML][12], [JSON][13])

 # How does the site make money?
 It doesn't.
-I started this website as a way for me to improve my web development and server management skills, and because I quite enjoy writing the things I do here.
-I do use iTunes Affiliate links though!
+I started this website as a way for me to improve my web development and server management skills, and because I quite enjoy writing the things I do here. ~~I do use iTunes Affiliate links though!~~ ([RIP](https://www.macstories.net/news/apple-announces-apps-and-in-app-purchases-will-be-removed-from-its-affiliate-program-october-1st/))

 ----